July 24: Sherri Ingalsbe and Allen Furst

 You have 30 seconds for your infomercial; if you get the signal that your time is up, say no more than two more words and sit down.
 If you practice your infomercial, you should know if you fit within the time limit.

 Also please be brief during the referral portion of the meeting.
-We don't need to hear the whole story behind each referral; saying,"I have 1 for Christine and 1 for Alec" is plenty.
+We don't need to hear the whole story behind each referral; saying,"I have one for Christine and one for Kevin" is plenty.
 And please give no more than one testimonial; it saves time, and it also has more impact.

 8. Keep a number of your business cards in the business card box at all times.